6-Hour Paddle

 Who it’s for

-Best suited to active guests comfortable with a longer day on the water and looking for a more challenging, immersive experience.
-Previous kayaking experience is helpful.
+Best suited to active guests who enjoy being active for a full day on the water, are comfortable paddling for several hours with breaks and are looking for a more challenging, immersive experience.
+Previous kayaking experience is helpful, but not required.
+Guides provide instruction throughout the day.

 Why choose this tour

-- Small groups for a true expedition feel
+• Small groups (maximum of 8 paddlers) for a true expedition feel

 Details